jharris319/100P-DSAL/dijkstra/README.md

 Dijkstra's Algorithm
 --------------------

-A graph search algorithm, written in C.
+A graph search algorithm, written in Java.

 #### Synopsis ####